MSGronda/tp-paw/README.md

 # UNI

-Uni is a webapp university students can use to create, manage and track their university careers.
+Uni is a webapp where university students from ITBA can manage and track their progress through their careers.

 ## Requirements